That time the Royal Navy decided it didn't need fighters to defend the fleet.

 A quad Vickers .50-inch water-cooled machine gun.
 An unreliable and ineffective weapon, it did not have the range or stopping power of the contemporary American Browning .50 calibre machine gun.
 Its place on Royal Navy ships was usually taken by Oerlikon 20mm cannon.

-The high-angle heavy guns on British anti-aircraft cruisers were quite effective, but the systems to get them on target were found to be inadequate for the job.
-This did improve throughout the war with improvements in radar targeting, improved gyro stabilisation and proximity fuses.
+The high-angle heavy guns on British anti-aircraft cruisers were excellent weapons, but the systems to get them on target were found to be inadequate for the job.
+This did improve throughout the war with advancements in radar targeting, improved gyro stabilisation and proximity fuses.
 The 2-pounder pom-pom was found to be disappointing in service.
 Its shells would "auto-destruct" and explode at about 3,500 yards (3,200 metres), producing a "curtain" barrage but within that range, a shell would have to actually hit a target aircraft to explode and the chances of that were extremely small.
 A shortage of tracer shells for the pom-poms early in the war meant they didn't even have much of a deterrence effect against enemy bombers who were sometimes oblivious to the fact they were being fired at.
 It was found that the exploding shells of the 40mm Bofors gun were much more lethal and they had a higher deterrence effect, so pom-poms were replaced by Bofors guns from 1941 onwards.
 Pom-pom guns did make a comeback with the British fleet in the Pacific in 1945 where it was found that their stopping power against Kamikaze aircraft at very close ranges was effective.
 The Vickers .50-inch machine guns were another big disappointment, proving to be very unreliable and having poor range and destructive effects because of their low-velocity rounds.
 They were replaced by 20 mm Oerlikon cannons from 1941 onwards.

 Skua taking off from aircraft carrier.